 Some of our members will still remember Donald Hamilton Fraser, 20 years since his retirement as President of the RGA.
 [Highlighted: December 2021]

-This simply named Landscape, October, 1970 is an example of Donald Hamilton Fraser stylized landscapes created with bold blocks of rich colour using oil paint on paper.
-Influenced by his Scottish heritage and his time spent in France, the Royal Academy website simply says that he liked to describe his work as 'semi-abstract pictures based on landscape' he would often use a pallet knife say with a collage like effect.
-By contrast he also produced chalk and wash drawings of dancers reflecting his lifelong love of the ballet.
+This simply named Landscape, October 1970 is an example of Donald Hamilton Fraser’s stylized landscapes created with bold blocks of rich colour using oil paint on paper.
+Influenced by his Scottish heritage and his time spent in France, the Royal Academy website simply says that he liked to describe his work as ‘semi-abstract pictures based on the landscape’ he would often use a pallet knife say with a collage-like effect.
+By contrast, he also produced chalk and wash drawings of dancers reflecting his lifelong love of ballet.

 In 1997 he wrote in the 67th Annual Exhibition catalogue: “Grand art institutions like the Tate and RA are all very well, but it is important for people to realise that diverse and accessible art is being made in their own community”.

 Donald Hamilton Fraser retired as RGA President in 2001 and was made an honorary life member in 2003.
 He died in 2009 when The Guardian said of him “Modest in his own regard, he was ever generous and encouraging to his fellow artists, both as friend and teacher, and the contribution he made to the life of the arts went far beyond his own work, significant though that was.”